Monocacy River Natural Resources Management Area

 Pets are allowed in Monocacy NRMA.

 Located in Frederick County, near Dickerson, Monocacy River Natural Resources Management Area is comprised of 1,800 acres of natural areas and farmlands along the Monocacy River.
 Recreational use is primarily hunting, fishing, hiking and horseback riding.
 Paths are unmarked.
+The Maryland Park Service does not rent horses, and only provides the trails as a means of recreation.
 Fishing access is available at parking areas at Park Mills Road and Route 28 road crossings of the Monocacy River.

 Boat ramp and parking located off Park Mills Road.
 A parking area is available off Route 28 at the Monocacy River Bridge.
 Designated hunting areas.
 Unmarked hiking and equestrian trails.